mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ### Half-baked games as Microworlds -

-Research by Holbert and w focused on the use of a driving mechanic to draw out personal knowledge [@holbert_constructible_2014-1]
+Research by Holbert and w focused on the use of a driving mechanic to draw out personal knowledge linking concepts of driving video games with scientific concepts of velocity and graph-based representations [@holbert_constructible_2014-1]
-Kafai and Burke call this a sandbox game [@holbert_constructible_2014-1], lnking with core microworld concepts.
+Kafai and Burke call this a sandbox game [@holbert_constructible_2014-1], linking with core microworld concepts.

 The concept of 'half-baked' games and microworlds, proposed by Kynigos and colleagues outlines which are incomplete or somehow deficient in a way which motivates learners to delve into the code and improve it.
 Half-baked games can be designed in a way which encourages malleability of the code in directions that the learner may find interesting [@kynigos_half-baked_2007; @kynigos_children_2018].
 Thus the original game designer makes complex decisions which highlight certain affordances of the game in a way which encourages the exploration of key concepts.